THE READER’S CHARACTER AS THE FOCUS

 This is no small task, because these energies naturally pull against one another.
 The Hierophant can harden into rigidity; the Lovers can drift into preference without discipline.
 The Empress can become enmeshment; the Emperor can become overcontrol.
 The Magician can slide into coercion or ego-inflation; the High Priestess can lose the thread in interiority.

 Chariot competency is holding the reins without choking the life out of the horses.
-It harnesses both sides of each polarity and steers them toward one shared aim: a reading that moves, coheres, and lands.
+It harnesses both sides of each polarity and steers them toward one shared aim: a reading that moves, gathers insight, and arrives.

-Chariot energy also helps you navigate complexity when the spread threatens to lose coherence—especially when many Majors appear and the message starts to pull in several directions at once.
+Chariot energy also helps you navigate complexity when the spread threatens to lose coherence.
+Sometimes this happens when many Majors appear and the message starts to pull in several directions at once.

 In those moments, Chariot energy looks for the through-line.
 Here are a few prompts to test in conversation with the spread and your querent: